 Certain money market, municipal money market and government money-market funds pay Wiley a distribution fee in its capacity as a broker dealer.
+This includes the aforementioned money markets held within Employee Retirement Income Security Act accounts.
+Additionally, Wiley is compensated on the amount of free credit balances in client accounts and on cash awaiting reinvestment in a sweep money market fund or purchase of a security as well as cash awaiting distribution after being redeemed from a money market fund.
 This compensation is in addition to other fees, etc. received from client accounts.
-The IARs may also receive additional compensation based on client account balances being held in certain money-market funds.
+Wiley also receives additional compensation based on client account balances being held in certain money market funds.
+A variety of money market funds are available through Wiley.
+Each money market fund pays a different interest rate to the Client.
+Certain money market funds pay higher interest rates than the rate that is paid by the money market fund in which the Client is invested.
+Client may contact their advisor at any time to discuss alternative options and the current interest rates paid by those alternative money market funds.
 Cash balances arising from the sales of securities, redemption of debt securities, dividend and interest payments and funds received from clients are generally invested automatically on a daily basis.
 When securities are sold, funds (less any charges) are generally credited on the first business day after trade date.
 Due to the foregoing practices, Wiley realizes some economic benefit because of the delay in investing these funds.